StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 The supported fields are:

 - **name** - a human-readable name that shortly describes the operating principle of the monitor.
+- **description** - a longer, more in-depth description of the monitor.
 - **identifier** - a StackState-URN-formatted value that uniquely identifies this monitor definition.
-- **description** - a longer, more in-depth description of the monitor.
+For more details, see [identifier](#identifier).
 - **remediationHint** - a short, markdown-enabled hint displayed whenever the validation rule represented by this monitor triggers and results in an unhealthy state.
-- **function** - refers to a specific monitor function to use as the basis of computation for this monitor.
+- **function** - the specific monitor function to use as the basis of computation for this monitor.
+For more details. see [monitor function](#monitor-function).
 - **arguments** - lists concrete values that are to be used as arguments to the monitor function invocation.
-- **intervalSeconds** - dictates how often to execute this particular monitor; new executions are scheduled after `intervalSeconds`, counting from the time th last execution ended.
+- **intervalSeconds** - dictates how often to execute this particular monitor; new executions are scheduled after the specified number of seconds, counting from the time that the last execution ended.
+For more details, see [run interval](#run-interval).

 ### Identifier